davidsferreira02/lbaw2373/README.md

 ### 8) Configuration

 Laravel configurations are acquired from environment variables.
 They can be available in the environment where the Laravel process is started, or acquired by reading the `.env` file in the root folder of the Laravel project.
 This file can set environment variables, which set or overwride the variables from the current context.
-You will likely have to update these variables, mainly the ones configuring the access to the database, starting with `DB_`.
+You will likely have to update these variables, mainly the ones configuring the access to the database, starting with `DB_`. *You must manually create a schema that matches your username.*

 If you change the configuration, you might need to run the following command to discard a compiled version of the configuration from Laravel's cache: